finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New - v1.73
 - Game-Play: Snap to Grid in Play Area
+- Cards: CardRotation field through json
 - Bug-Fix: Multiplayer/Networking

 ## Active Sprint
-- Cards: CardRotation field in json for portrait vs landscape.
+- Game-Play: Modify dice to have more than 6 faces and rotate
 - Game-Play: Convert to stack and convert to card
-- Game-Play: Modify dice to have more than 6 faces and rotate
-- Game-Play: Add Tokens, with settings for label, size, shape, and color (also add color to dice)
+- Game-Play: Context menu on press and hold or right-click
 - Bug-Fix: Account for playmat rotation and zoom on snap to grid
-- Dev option (GUI): Create a default 'Setup' for more complicated card games.
-For example games that use multiple decks, counters, tokens etc that are always placed on the table when a game begins.
-The game dev should be able to put all of this down on the 'table' so that all future players will just be able to play when launching a game without manual setup.
+- Game-Play: Magnet files for grid

 ## Backlog
+- Game-Play: Add Tokens, with settings for label, size, shape, and color (also add color to dice)
 - Tech: Restore SonarQube and Code Coverage
 - Accessibility: New How-To-Play Video
 - Game-Play: Name-Plates indicating player seats